 The game files are shown with a status.
 For information about what the different statuses mean, see Status of your Cloud Saved Games.

 If you're having problems using Cloud Saved Games, see Troubleshoot saved games in the cloud.

 You must be connected to Xbox Live when you start a game in order to access Cloud Saved Games.
 If you get disconnected from Xbox Live while playing a game, you can continue playing the game.
 If you're not connected to Xbox Live when you exit the game, your game save will not be uploaded to the cloud.
 You will need to connect to Xbox Live before you can use the game save on another console (when you connect to Xbox Live, your game save will be uploaded to the cloud).

 No. Downloadable content must be stored locally to allow for fast loading.
 If you need to re-download something that you previously purchased from Xbox Live, see View your Xbox Live download history on your computer or Xbox 360 console.

-Since cloud storage space is currently limited to 512 MB, you can't copy all of your game saves to the cloud.
+Since cloud storage space is currently limited to 2 GB, you might not be able to copy all of your game saves to the cloud.